chrisdail/talk-good-code/slides.md

 # Version Control

-- Readability of Version Control History should read like a story
+- Version Control History should be treated like **code**
+- Readability is important
+- Should read like a story
-- commit comments
+- Good Commit comments
-- small commits
+- Small commits
-- small pull requests
+- Small pull requests

 ---